OUR latest SURVEY

 OUR RESEARCH PARTNERS

-We aren't doing this research alone; all our surveys and reports are designed and published in collaboration with our research partners.
-These partner organisations are CARE, Christians Against Poverty, Compassion UK, CWR, MAF, Open Doors and Prospects.
+We aren't doing this research alone; all our surveys and reports are designed and published in collaboration with our Research Club partners.
+These partner organisations are Christians Against Poverty, MAF and Prospects.